Growth driven by investments in quality, technology, innovative services, alliances, and record number of new recruits.

 “Every client we work with is focused on transforming part or all of their business.
 We start with a conversation about a business challenge they are facing and quickly move to how we can help with their digital transformation journey.
 We are incredibly well placed to bring together deep business expertise with leading edge technology solutions that deliver real business value.
 The speed at which we develop solutions and get them to market has increased dramatically over the past couple of years,” said Mark A. Goodburn, Global Head of Advisory, KPMG International.

 “KPMG is a leading choice for talent across the world, with more than 39,000 new graduates and other entry level professionals joining KPMG over the past year.
-We added 10,000 new jobs over the past year and KPMG's total workforce grew by 5.0% to 207,000 people, the highest number ever employed across the network,” said Susan Ferrier, Global Head of People, KPMG International.
-“I believe our focus on creating a dynamic, inclusive work environment is reflected in our rise to be a top 5 rated organization on Universum's 2018 World's Most Attractive Employer ranking for leading business students.”
+We added 10,000 new jobs over the past year and KPMG's total workforce grew by 5.0 percent to 207,000 people, the highest number ever employed across the network,” said Susan Ferrier, Global Head of People, KPMG International.
+“I believe our focus on creating a dynamic, inclusive work environment is reflected in our rise to be a top 5 rated organisation on Universum's 2018 World's Most Attractive Employer ranking for leading business students.”

 KPMG is also investing significant time and resource to equip its people with digital transformation skills.
 In the US work is underway on a new US$400 million learning, development and innovation facility in Orlando, Florida, which is scheduled to open in 2019.